 Pendleton is part of a connected community that only grows stronger through education, preservation, wellness, and care for America’s heroes.
 We are proud to give back through donations, contributions and philanthropic partnerships.

-Philanthropic Partnerships include: American Indian College Fund, Fisher House Foundation, Native American Rehabilitation Association, Wildland Firefighter Foundation, Center for Southwest Studies and The National Park Foundation.
+Philanthropic Partnerships include the American Indian College Fund, Dig Deep, Native American Rehabilitation Association, Smithsonian National Museum of the American Indian, Center for Southwest Studies, Fisher House, The National Park Foundation, Oregon State Parks and the Wildland Firefighter Foundation.

 THE ART of the BLANKET